‘Acceptable Overseas Registration Exam’ (AORE)

 To progress the Imperial College London sponsorship process

-After the successful interview and submitting initial forms to the CATO Team candidates will need to provide the following information and documentation in support of their application to Imperial College London, refer to the checklist for full details.
+After the successful interview and submitting initial forms to the CATO Team applicants will need to provide the following information and documentation in support of their application to Imperial College London, refer to the checklist for full details.

 Candidates must provide: